-We know there’s a lot going on in Buffalo during the summer, but if you want to get out of the city or the burb’s for a Saturday and are looking for a pretty close day trip, Lewiston is your place.
+We know there’s a lot going on in Buffalo during the summer, but if you want to get out of the city or the burb’s for a Saturday and are looking for a pretty close day trip, Lewiston is the spot.

 Located just about a half hour north of Buffalo’s City Hall, the historic village of Lewiston is as quaint and adorable as it is bustling.
 They host festivals nearly every weekend during the summer, with favorites being the Arts and Crafts Fest, Jazz Fest, and Peach Fest.
 They have concerts, restaurants, bars and cafes, as well as a gorgeous view of the Niagara River.